Writing in childhood: Learning handwriting

 Handwriting readiness refers to a child's preparedness for learning handwriting skills, which includes aspects such as cognitive, motor, and perceptual abilities.
 Research suggests that handwriting readiness is a significant predictor of academic success in later years, as it is related to overall school readiness and performance.
 For example, children who have difficulty with handwriting readiness in kindergarten are more likely to experience difficulties in literacy and math in later grades.
 Therefore, it is important for educators to provide opportunities for children to develop their handwriting skills and readiness in early childhood education.

 Learning from adults

-As Rowe mentions in her article, children's writing skills in childhood are influenced by their interaction with adults, such as parents and caregivers, who expose them to language and literacy from a young age, and children learned intentionality through joint participation in writing with adults, with primarily focusing on five key patterns:
+As Rowe mentions in her article, children's writing skills in childhood are influenced by their interaction with adults, such as parents and caregivers, who expose them to language and literacy from a young age.
+Children learn intentionality through joint participation in writing with adults, focusing on five key patterns: